Roasted Tomato Pasta

 - Of course garlic bread is always a good idea!

-Roasted Tomato and Garlic Spaghetti
+Roasted Tomato Pasta

 - 3 cups cherry tomatoes about 2 pints or 30 ounces

 - 1/4 cup plus 2 tablespoons olive oil divided